 If the penetration is too deep, the pigment spreads and expands the size of the ‘dot’.
-This creates an unnatural appearance as the ‘dots’ are larger than the surrounding ‘real’ hair follicles.
+This creates an unnatural appearance as the ‘dots’ of tattooed hair are larger than the surrounding ‘real’ hair follicles.
 This is commonly referred to as a ‘blowout’, and is the hallmark of an inexperienced or poorly trained technician.

 Please be aware that many providers claim to deliver the smallest hair follicles, by using smaller needles than anyone else.
 This is a falsehood.
 Although the size of the needle has a minor bearing on the size of the replicated follicle, it is the penetration depth that has a much greater influence in this area.
 A microscopic needle pushed too far into the scalp will still cause a blowout, whilst a full size needle correctly used, can still produce a perfect result.

 The short answer is that tattoo inks and permanent makeup pigments are not suitable for hair tattooing.
 Both these pigment types are made up of several constituent colors, and within weeks will separate into their basic hues, leaving the customer with a blue or green head.
 This problem is actually very common.

 A major differentiator between a true hairline tattoo and basic tattooed hair, is the use of pigments that are specifically designed for the task.
 That means NO constituent colors.